AdobeDocs/primetime.pt-BR/help/programming/browser-tvsdk-2.4/ad-insertion/clickable-ads/t-psdk-browser-tvsdk-2.4-handle-clickable-ads.md

     <i>your_player</i>().addEventListener(AdobePSDK.PSDKEventType.AD_CLICKED, onAdClickedEvent);
    ```

-1. Adicione manipuladores de eventos.
+1. Adicione manipuladores de evento.
 a.
-Manipule o evento de início do anúncio.
+Manuseie o evento do start do anúncio.
 Isso pode fazer qualquer coisa, como configurar a interface do usuário.

    ```